Select an available sequence database from this menu.

 Enter text naming or describing this analysis.
 The job description will be included in the notification email you receive and in the job output.

 You provide one set of sequences and MEME discovers motifs enriched in this set.
-Enrichment is measured relative to a random model based on frequencies of the letters in your sequences, or relative to the frequencies given in a "Custom background model" that you may provide (see Advanced options).
+Enrichment is measured relative to a (higher order) random model based on frequencies of the letters in your sequences, or relative to the frequencies given in a "Custom background model" that you may provide (see Advanced options).

 Position-specific priors (PSPs) assign a probability that a motif starts at each possible location in your sequence data.
 MEME uses PSPs to guide its search, biasing the search towards sites that have higher values in the PSP.
 MEME creates a PSP when you use it in "Discriminative mode", up-weighting words in the primary dataset that occur frequently there but are infrequent in the negative dataset.